Boon Lay MRT station: Jurong Region Line

-On 9 May 2018, the LTA announced Boon Lay station will interchange with the proposed 24 km Jurong Region Line (JRL).
-The station will be constructed as part of Stage 1 (JRL West), consisting of 10 stations from Choa Chu Kang to Bahar Junction and two branches to and this station.
-This stage was expected to be completed in 2026.
-However, restrictions on construction due to the COVID-19 pandemic has led to delays, with the completion date pushed to 2027.
+On 9 May 2018, the LTA announced that Boon Lay station would become an interchange with the proposed 24 km Jurong Region Line (JRL).
+The station is being built as part of Stage 1 (JRL West), which includes 10 stations between Choa Chu Kang and Bahar Junction, as well as two branch lines serving and Boon Lay.
+This stage was originally expected to open in 2026.
+However, construction restrictions during the COVID-19 pandemic caused delays, pushing the completion date back to 2027.
+Further delays to construction and testing later postponed the opening to the middle of 2028.

-The contract for the design and construction of Boon Lay JRL station and associated viaducts was awarded to China Communications Construction Company Limited (Singapore Branch) for S$172 million (US$ million) in February 2020.
+In February 2020, the contract to design and build Boon Lay JRL station and its associated viaducts was awarded to China Communications Construction Company Limited (Singapore Branch) for S$172 million (US$ million).

-To facilitate the JRL construction, road diversion works for Jurong West Street 64 began in June 2022, alongside the relocation of a bicycle park near the station.
-Piling works were carried out from August to December 2022.
-A temporary protection enclosure was installed over the EWL tracks.
-The assembly of viaduct segments commenced in February 2023.
+To make way for the construction of the JRL, road diversion works along Jurong West Street 64 began in June 2022.
+At the same time, a bicycle park near the station was relocated.
+Piling works took place between August and December 2022, and a temporary protective enclosure was installed over the East West Line (EWL) tracks.
+The installation of viaduct segments began in February 2023.

 Station details

-Boon Lay station serves the EWL and is between the and stations.
-The station code is EW27.
-Being part of the EWL, the station is operated by SMRT Trains.
-Boon Lay station will be a future interchange with the JRL, located between the and stations.
-The EWL station is located along Boon Lay Way while the JRL station is along Jurong West Street 64.
+Boon Lay MRT station serves the East West Line (EWL) and is located between and stations.
+Its station code is EW27.
+As part of the EWL, the station is operated by SMRT Trains.
+In the future, Boon Lay will become an interchange station with the Jurong Region Line (JRL), where it will be situated between and stations.
+The EWL station is located along Boon Lay Way, while the JRL station is being built along Jurong West Street 64.

-The station is integrated with the Boon Lay Bus Interchange and Jurong Point Shopping Mall as part of the Boon Lay Integrated Transport Hub.
-Landmarks surrounding the station include Jurong West Community Building, Jurong West Sports Complex, SAFRA Clubhouse (Jurong) and Jurong West Public Library.
+The station is integrated with Boon Lay Bus Interchange and Jurong Point shopping centre as part of the Boon Lay Integrated Transport Hub.
+Nearby landmarks include the Jurong West Community Building, SAFRA Clubhouse (Jurong), and Jurong West Public Library.

-There is also a mural on display as part of SMRT's Comic Connect, which is a public art showcase of heritage-themed murals by the train operator.
-The mural for this station was created by local artist Muhammed Nurman bin Selamat and primarily depicts businessman Chew Boon Lay, which is the namesake of the area.
-It also depicts rubber plantations in the area during the early 20th century, the Tuas Pek Kong Keng Temple, the headquarters of ST Engineering, and Boon Lay Shopping Centre.
+The station also features a mural as part of SMRT's Comic Connect programme, a public art initiative showcasing heritage-themed murals created by local artists.
+The mural at Boon Lay station was designed by local artist Muhammed Nurman bin Selamat.
+It mainly depicts businessman Chew Boon Lay, after whom the area is named.
+The artwork also portrays the area's rubber plantations during the early 20th century, Tuas Pek Kong Keng Temple, the headquarters of ST Engineering, and Boon Lay Shopping Centre.